cohesity/samba-cohesity/README.md

 # samba-cohesity
-Repo to share samba changes made by Cohesity.
-This repository contains changes made by cohesity on top of samba version 4.5.16.
-The following files have been modified to make the library adheree to the use case at Cohesity:
+This repository includes modification to Samba v 4.5.16 made by Cohesity.
+The following files have been modified:

 auth/ntlmssp/ntlmssp_client.c
 docs-xml/smbdotconf/winbind/winbindscantrusteddomains.xml